Integrated Dual Disorders Treatment

 Several components of integrated programs can be considered evidence based practices because they are almost always present in programs that have demonstrated good outcomes in controlled studies and because their absence is associated with predictable failures.

 Integration of Substance Abuse and Mental Health Treatment

-Integration means same team of providers offer mental health and substance abuse treatment in the same location at the same time.
+Integration means same team of providers offer behavioral health and substance abuse treatment in the same location at the same time.